 Prevention is no different for pregnant people than it is for anyone else.
 Follow the advice that you receive from your local health department, from the CDC, and from your healthcare provider.
 Avoid going to public places if you think or know you have COVID-19, to prevent spreading it to others.

 Everyone in areas with substantial or widespread transmission of the virus should wear masks when indoors and practice social distancing.
 Being vaccinated has been shown to provide protection against severe COVID-19 disease, however, you can still get sick and pass the illness on to vulnerable people who aren’t vaccinated or cannot be vaccinated (like newborns).

-Importantly, vaccines are available and free for all people ages 6 months and older in the U.S., and as mentioned above, recommended for pregnant people.
+Importantly, vaccines are available and free until at least May 11th, 2023 for all people ages 6 months and older in the U.S., and as mentioned above, recommended for pregnant people.
 For more information on vaccines head here.

 Should I go back to the office?

 If you’ve been able to work from home since the beginning of the pandemic, you may now be back in the office, or gearing up to head back to the office soon.
 Some employers are continuing to offer hybrid or remote policies.
 If you’d like to start a conversation with your employer about accommodations at work, talk to your provider about what they would recommend based on your circumstances and the community risk in your area.

 Is hand sanitizer safe in pregnancy?